- Administering FlowForge

 Outbound connections from FlowForge will always come from the IP address

 This can make access to a remote database or corporate network possible where those systems are protected by IP address filtering firewalls.
-As mentioned in HTTP above, incoming connections MUST be to the hostname not the IP address.

 # Single-Sign On